kevinxyc1/ada-project-teambadass/index.md

 #### Fig. 2.2: Revenue - Overall
 <iframe src="assets/plot/revenue_female_bar.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>

 Until now have been looking at the overall impact fraction of females has on revenue.
 This analysis aims to find the best fraction of females if you were supposed to release a movie today.
 To do so, we will investigate the effect over time and look at the trend after 2000.
 As you can see in fig. 2.3 the control group's mean revenue lies above the treated group's for all the considered thresholds.
 But much overlap between the 95 % CI prevents us from concluding.
 However, we observe a significantly better revenue for the control group with a threshold of 0.5 after 2009.
-This indicates that a fraction of females between 0.4 and 0.5 may be the best choice if you plan to make your next movie successful.
+This indicates that a fraction of females between 0.4 and 0.5 may be avoided as they have a significantly worse revenue.

 #### Fig. 2.3: Revenue - Over Time
 <iframe src="assets/plot/revenue_gender.html" width="750px" height="530px" frameborder="0" position="relative">Genre plot</iframe>